MolSSI-Education/gpu_programming_beginner/_episodes/05-cuda-execution-model.md

 ~~~
 {: .output}

-The output is a mixture of C-based `print()` functions created and
+The output is a mixture of C-based `printf()` function results and
-what nvprof prints for us.
+what nvprof has printed.
 In this output, `==5906==`, shows the process
 ID (PID) which is assigned by the operating system to the application's
 execution.
-The `== <PID> ==` also signifies the starting point in every nvprof message section.
+The `== <PID> ==` also signifies the starting point in every
+nvprof message section.
 The timing units are given in seconds (s),
 milliseconds (*m*s), microseconds (*u*s) or nanoseconds (*n*s).
 The *GPU activities* part within the *Profiling results* section of the
 nvprof output demonstrates that about 96% of GPU's activities were focused
 on performing data transfer and non-computational tasks while around only
-4% of devices efforts were directed to computation.
+4% of the device's efforts were directed to the actual computation.
-The columns Calls, Avg, Min, and Max show the number of calls and average,
+The columns *Calls*, *Avg*, *Min*, and *Max* show the number of calls,
-minimum and maximum timings for these number of function calls, respectively.
+average, minimum and maximum timings for these number of function calls,
-Clearly, if there is only one call to a specific function, Min, Max, and Avg columns show the same number.
+respectively.
+Clearly, if there is only one call to a specific function,
+Min, Max, and Avg columns show the same number.

-This simple example is only a toy model, but enough to show you the typical
+This simple example is only a toy model, but enough to illustrate the typical
-conclusions you can reach when you analyze your program using profiling
+conclusions one can reach when analyzing a CUDA program using profiling
 tools.
-For example, it shows you that the task at hand is not
+For example, it shows that the task at hand is not
 "data-intensive enough" to be suitable for heterogeneous GPU+CPU
-parallelization due to the large ratio of non-computational tasks' overhead such as data transfer and memory allocation on the over the computation instruction itself.
-The simplicity of this example also rules out the
+parallelization due to the large ratio of non-computational tasks' overhead
+such as data transfer and memory allocation over the target computational
+instruction (*i.e.*, the array summation).
+The simplicity of this example
-possibility of making major changes to the algorithmic aspects of the code
+also rules out the possibility of making major changes to the algorithmic
-which might lead to significant performance improvements.
-The *API calls*
+aspects of the code which might lead to significant performance improvements.
-part of the *Profiling results* section of the nvprof output focuses on CUDA
+The *API calls* part of the *Profiling results* section of the nvprof output
-(runtime and driver) API calls which allows us to have a fine-grid look at the events happening
+focuses on CUDA (runtime and driver) API calls which allows us to have a
-behind the scene.
+fine-grid look at the events happening behind the scene.

 > ## Note:
 > The profiling results of nvprof are [directed](https://docs.nvidia.com/cuda/profiler-users-guide/index.html#redirecting-output)